 What makes Benedictine’s MPH program so appealing?

-• GRE waiver for qualified applicants.
+• No GRE required for admission.

 • Faculty are experienced practitioners who bring the real-world of public health into competency-based courses.

 • Close interactions with faculty for academic, professional, and research support.

 • Service and leadership opportunities through the Public Health Student Organization (PHSO).